Vexx-bit/Simulation-Dashboard/README.md

 ### 🚀 How to Run and Test Instantly

-You do not need to configure complex environments.
 Just copy and paste this single block into your terminal to install the standard dependencies and launch the GUI immediately:

 ```bash
 pip install streamlit numpy pandas matplotlib scipy simpy